1. Don’t be shocked by your increasing groceries expenses.

 5. Need a loan?
-This is a good time to get one.
+This is not a good time to get one.

-Recently, Bank Negara Malaysia (BNM) has decided to reduce the Overnight Policy Rate (OPR) to 3% (previously 3.25%).
-The decision was made to accommodate the slowing economic environment.
+Recently, Bank Negara Malaysia (BNM) has decided to raised the overnight policy rate (OPR) AGAIN by another 25 basis points (bps) to 2.75%.
+The decision was made to keep inflation low and stable while supporting growth.
 So what does it mean to the everyday Malaysians?
-A lower OPR would trigger the local banks to adjust their lending base rate (BLR) and base financing rate (BFR).
+A higher OPR would trigger the local banks to adjust their lending base rate (BLR) and base financing rate (BFR).

-This would then indirectly affect the interest rates - which means lowered costs for borrowing or refinancing existing home loan.
+This would then indirectly affect the interest rates - which means hgiher costs for borrowing or refinancing existing home loan.
 To understand better, you should read Fixed vs Floating Interest Rates.

 p.s.
 Check out Loanstreet’s home loan comparison page to find out the best interest rates offered by banks.

 You may not be able to control the situation, but you can control how you react to it

 Will Malaysia Ringgit currency rise any time soon?
 Well, it depends on the economic performance, inflation, interest rates, current account deficits, public debt and terms of trade.
 Of course, it’s convenient to point fingers and blame our government, our boss, our friends or that uncle from the mamak shop for the setbacks in your life.
 But, will that change anything?
 NOPE.